-In our battle of compact purifiers the Hamilton Beach TrueAir was at the back of the pack, held back by a poor air cleaning performance, flimsy controls, and expensive filters.
+In our battle of compact purifiers the Hamilton Beach TrueAir was at the back of the pack, handicapped by poor air cleaning performance, flimsy controls, and expensive filters.
 If you're looking for a compact purifier for a small room we would recommend the GermGuardian AC4100.
 It is more effective in cleaning the air and costs significantly less in the long run.

 Pros: Not terribly loud